Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

-1. Place warm milk, yeast, and sugar in large mixing bowl.
+1. Place warm milk, yeast, and sugar in a large mixing bowl.
 Stir to combine and set aside until it begins to bubble and foam, about 10 minutes.

-2 Stir in remaining ingredients except for the olive oil.
+2 Stir in the remaining ingredients except for the olive oil.
 If using a stand mixer, beat with dough attachment until a cohesive dough is formed.
 If working by hand, stir with a sturdy spoon until a loose, shaggy dough is formed.
 Turn out onto a well-floured surface and begin to knead the dough.

 3. Work the dough until it is smooth and elastic.
 Total kneading time will be about 8-10 minutes.